godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **rendering/environment/glow/upscale_mode** = ``1`` :ref:`🔗<class_ProjectSettings_property_rendering/environment/glow/upscale_mode>`

 Sets how the glow effect is upscaled before being copied onto the screen.
 Linear is faster, but looks blocky.
 Bicubic is slower but looks smooth.

+\ **Note:** :ref:`rendering/environment/glow/upscale_mode<class_ProjectSettings_property_rendering/environment/glow/upscale_mode>` is only effective when using the Forward+ or Mobile rendering methods, as Compatibility uses a different glow implementation.

 .. rst-class:: classref-item-separator